 At the “Aberdeen” fortress, U.S. Lt-Colonel Philip Cochrane of the 1st Air Commando (on left) discusses the evacuation of wounded men with British Officers.

 (LEFT) In rare agreeable mood, Stilwell dashes up the steps to his headquarters to keep his appointment with the pretty journalist, Claire Boothe.
 Captain Frederick L. Eldridge smiles at the exuberance of his normally dour commander.
 (RIGHT) Two-day rations for the Chindits.
 It contains biscuits, dates, cheese, sugar, salt, chocolate, matches, tea, powdered milk and cigarettes.
-The pack seen standing is for parachute drop, and contains the equivalent of 10 days worth of items displayed.
+The pack seen standing is for parachute drop, and contains the equivalent of 10 days worth of the items displayed.

 Weary and wounded Chindits wait by an improvised air strip for evacuation back to India.
 These men were part of a small raiding force which had attacked the Japanese south of Myitkyina.
 Two men stand on guard, not for protection but to watch a handful of Burmese collaborators and a Japanese soldier who have been captured (barely visible at the left of the picture).

 Casualties from an attack on a Japanese roadblock the night before lie in a makeshift tent in enemy-held Burma.
 Although they have been evacuated from the frontline by light planes, another trip in larger Dakota transport planes to a regular hospital in India awaits them that night.